Jamie-Huff/birdbot/README.md

-Thanks for checking out birdbot :)
+# Thanks for checking out birdbot :)

-Birdbot is a discord bot that references riot api to provide helpful features to users.
+birdbot is a discord bot that references riot api to provide helpful features to users.

-** NOTE: THIS BOT IS IN PROGRESS AND DOES NOT HAVE FULL FUNCTIONALITY **
+# ** NOTE: THIS BOT IS IN PROGRESS AND DOES NOT HAVE FULL FUNCTIONALITY **

-How to get started with birdbot:
+# How to get started with birdbot
 1. head to: https://developer.riotgames.com/
 2. Sign in to your riot account, and generate a new development API Key ** NOTE: DO NOT SHARE THIS WITH ANYONE.
 ITS FOR YOU AND YOU ALONE **